 Budget's frequent renter program targets the price-conscious occasional renter rather than the frequent business traveler.
-Budget Fastbreak offers some—but not all—of the benefits associated with sister company Avis's Preferred service, usually at a lower daily rate.
+Budget Fastbreak offers some—but not all—of the benefits associated with sister company Avis's Preferred service, and usually at a lower daily rate.
 Like the Alamo Insiders program, Budget Fastbreak is mainly an express rental service rather than a rewards program.